kaspermunch/PopulationGenomicsCourse/Projects/README.md

 #### Submission

-The project needs to be submitted through Blackboard.
+The project needs to be submitted through Brightspace.
 The name of your report must states your *name* and the chosen *project*:

-MICA_archaic.pdf, MICA_xchromosome.pdf or MICA_GWAS.pdf
+MYNAME_archaic.pdf, MYNAME_xchromosome.pdf or MYNAME_GWAS.pdf

 -----------------------------------------------------------------------------------------------